CxELabs/M365HOL/instructions.md

 	>
 	> Get-AIPScannerRepository

-	>[!Knowledge] Notice that we added the **-SetDefaultLabel Off** switch to each of these repositories.
+	>[!HINT] Notice that we added the **-SetDefaultLabel Off** switch to each of these repositories.
 This is useful to prevent any Default labels from applying to files that do not match a condition when we do the enforced scan.
 This is optional and may be removed if desired.

 ---